Laguna de Oviedo Visitors Guide

 How long should I plan for a visit to Laguna de Oviedo?

-Is Laguna de Oviedo worth visiting, or should I just go to Bahia de las Aguilas?
+Is Laguna de Oviedo worth visiting if I am also going to Bahia de las Aguilas?

 What language do the Laguna de Oviedo guides speak?